 - Meg and Lisa.
 Both are unpopular female students at their respective schools, both are often portrayed as the misunderstood No Respect Guy, both suffer from social issues (Meg especially), and both have an Abhorrent Admirer (Neil in Meg's case, Milhouse in Lisa's).
 But while Meg is the eldest child of her family, and gets mistreatment from both of her parents therefore having a lot of psychological and self-esteem issues understandably, Lisa on the other hand suffers from the Middle Child Syndrome, but is otherwise well respected and is treated well by her parents by comparison, and despite her social issues she is quite otherwise confident and does not have nearly as much psychological issues for obvious reasons.
 Also, Lisa is a Child Prodigy whose unpopularity mostly has to do with Intelligence Equals Isolation, while Meg is an unpopular Generic Girl who is never implied to be smarter than average.

 - Furry Confusion: Brian doesn't understand why Santa's Little Helper isn't sapient.
+When Brian asks where he's sitting in the dining room, we get these exchanges from Marge:

 - Groin Attack: Homer bites Peter in the nuts during the Chicken fight scene.